-You should know that the most recent scientific studies state that carbonated beverages can be dangerous to your life.
-Do you want to dig deeper on this subject?
-Continue reading and you will find out how carbonated beverages affect you.
+You should know that the most recent scientific studies state that carbonated beverages can be dangerous.
+Do you want to delve deeper on this subject?
+Read on!

 - Cardiac arrhythmia